ballerburg9005/bashflashcards/README.md

 * user input: d1gir -> validates as correct (only one wrong character, any amount of non-ASCII characters are transcribed to the next best thing)
 * user input: d1g1r -> validates as wrong (two wrong characters)
 * user input: igir -> validates as correct (one missing character)
+* user input: œigir -> by rare exception this would validate as wrong, because "œ" is transcribed as "oe" for validation, thus oeigir is counted as having two incorrect characters

 I did not test this much yet.